AmitWiley2001/21BottlesGame/README.md

 # W2_Java_Assignment1_Question

+## Learning Objectives
+  - Loops (While / Do While)
+  - If ... else Decision construct
+  - Random Number Generation
+  - Use of Scanner
+  - Algorithm Formulation

 ## Problem Statement:

-### 21 Beer Bottles Game
+### 21 Water Bottles Game

-  1. In this game, there are 21 Beer bottles at the start.
+  1. In this game, there are 21 Water bottles at the start.
   2. There are 2 players:
       a.
 You – Choice decided by input.
       b.
 Computer – Choice decided by algorithm.
-  3. Each turn involves a player picking up between 1 and 4 Beer bottles inclusively.
+  3. Each turn involves a player picking up between 1 and 4 Water bottles inclusively.
   4. Whoever picks up the last bottle (21st bottle), is the loser and will have to pay the bill.

 Design and implement a game, making use of an Artificially Intelligent algorithm, so that if user is playing first, the Computer would pick up the bottles intelligently each time.